Variational Auto-Decoder: A Method for Neural Generative Modeling from Incomplete Data: Experiments

-The train-time missingness scenario is the opposite of the above scenario.\footnote{Not to be confused with denoising methods or dropout which map noisy input to the ground-truth during train time.
-In this scenario the ground-truth training set can never be fully observed for training.} Models are trained on a train set with a missing ratio $r$ ranging from $0.1$ to $0.9$.
+\textbf{Train-time missingness:} The train-time missingness scenario is the opposite of the above scenario\footnote{Not to be confused with denoising methods or dropout which map noisy input to the ground-truth during train time.
+In this scenario the ground-truth training set can never be fully observed for training.}.
+Models are trained on a train set with a missing ratio $r$ ranging from $0.1$ to $0.9$.
 During testing, they perform inference on a different missing rate, in the extreme case on ground-truth test.
-The right side of Figure \ref{fig:ex2} shows the results of this experiment on both VAD and VAE.
-We observe a similar trend of performance between the two models, with VAD remaining consistent while the performance of VAE deteriorates as missing rate increases.
+The right side of Figure \ref{fig:ex2} shows the results of this experiment on VAD, VAE and GAIN.
+We observe a similar trend of performance between the models, with VAD remaining consistent while the performance of baselines deteriorates as missing rate increases.

+\textbf{Sensitivity analysis:} Figure \ref{fig:heatmap} demonstrates the sensitivity of each model to the train and test missing rate mismatch, for Fashion-MNIST dataset.
+One key observation is that both VAE and GAIN only show high likelihood of the data around the diagonal where train and test missing rates are similar.
+This trend is not present in VAD, which shows high likelihood across different rates.